Perfect bidder collusion through bribe and request: Introduction

-The solution concept we use is weak perfect Bayesian equilibrium (hereafter, equilibrium).
-If an equilibrium survives the D1 criterion (\citet{cho1990}), the same standard refinement used in ES, it is said to be robust.\footnote{\citet{milgrom1986} apply the Intuitive Criterion (\citet{cho1987}), which is weaker than the D1 criterion, for their multidimensional signaling model of price and advertising expenditure decisions by a firm trying to convey information about its product quality to consumers.} To illustrate our main points, we focus on separating equilibria.
+The solution concept we use is weak perfect Bayesian equilibrium (hereafter equilibrium).
+If an equilibrium survives the D1 criterion (\citet{cho1990}), the same standard refinement used in ES, it is said to be robust.\footnote{\citet{milgrom1986} apply the intuitive criterion (\citet{cho1987}), which is weaker than the D1 criterion, for their multidimensional signaling model of price and advertising expenditure decisions by a firm trying to convey information about its product quality to consumers.} To illustrate our main points, we focus on separating equilibria.
 Although there may exist a multiplicity of separating equilibria, we show that there always exists a robust separating equilibrium in which the initiator's request is equal to his valuation.
-In the equilibrium, the opponent always accepts the collusion proposal (accepting one of the two options), i.e., for each type of the initiator, the probability of a successful collusion is one.
+In the equilibrium, the opponent always accepts the collusion proposal (accepting one of the two options), that is, for each type of initiator, the probability of a successful collusion is one.
 The significance of this result is threefold.
-First, a separating equilibrium does not always exist in ES's model.
-Secondly, in ES, the initiator typically can not be guaranteed a successful collusion because the best response of the opponent is to accept the bribe if her type is low and reject it otherwise.
-Hence, in our model, such a double-option scheme generally improves the probability of successful collusion upon the single-option one.
-Thirdly, perhaps more importantly, the result shows that second price auctions in this dynamic environment are as vulnerable as in the static model, even though now the bidders do not agree on collusion beforehand and both acts strategically.\footnote{In \citet{Rach2015}, under some conditions, there exists an efficient equilibrium in which a successful collusion is also guaranteed.
-However, in that model the two bidders engage in two rounds of alternating offers of bribes and thus neither of them has full bargaining power.}
+First, a separating equilibrium does not exist in ES.\footnote{Log-concavity is assumed in \citet{ES2004} to ensure the existence of nondecreasing equilibria.
+Common support for type distributions is assumed in \citet{ES2004}, which implies that an equilibrium, if it exists, is only nondecreasing, but not fully separating.
+If asymmetry in value support is allowed in their model, then a fully separating equilibrium may exist. } Second, in ES the initiator typically cannot be guaranteed a successful collusion because the best response of the opponent is to accept the bribe if her type is low and reject it otherwise.
+Hence, in our model such a double-option scheme leads to a qualitatively different prediction about the outcome of bargaining than that of ES.
+Third, and perhaps more importantly, the result shows that second-price auctions in this dynamic environment are as vulnerable as in the static model; namely, a successful collusion is guaranteed, even though now the bidders do not agree on collusion beforehand and both act strategically.\footnote{In \citet{Rach2015}, under some conditions, there exists an efficient equilibrium in which a successful collusion is also guaranteed.
+However, in that model the two bidders engage in two rounds of alternating offers of bribes and thus the information leakage from the first round facilitates collusion. }